tlacy1000/trash-tracker/README.md

 ​
 ## Demo

-#Demo Clone this repository the open the index file on your local machine
+#Demo Clone this repository then open the index file on your local machine OR download the ZIP file, extract all then open index file in default browser
 ​

 ## Features